60 Second Grade Art Projects Full of Imagination and Creativity

 Art at East, Union, and More

 Watch trees blowing in the breeze on a windy day.
 Then take a look at the work of Gustav Klimt and emulate his style for the bendy trees in this project.
-Then let your imagination take hold and add leaning buildings too!
+Let your imagination take hold and add leaning buildings too!

 Learn more: Windy Day Art